analogcode/Swift-Radio-Pro/README.md

 ##Important Notes

+- LastFM is working on their API signups.
+So, you may have trouble signing up for a LastFM key today, hopefully they fix that soon.
+More info in FAQ below.
 - Volume slider does not work in Simulator, only in device.
 This appears to be an Xcode issue.
 - The App works better in devices than it does in the Simulator.
 - Radio stations in demo are for demonstration purposes only.
 - For a production product, you may want to swap out the MPMoviePlayerController for a more robust streaming library/SDK (with stream stitching, interruption handling, etc).